-Drugged Driving THC Fact Page – DUI Lawyer
+Drugged Driving THC Fact Page – OUID Lawyer

-As more states enact medical marijuana laws (25 medical marijuana states plus D.C. at last count), the new marijuana laws directly conflict with long-enshrined, strict Zero Tolerance prohibitions on driving under the influence of any Schedule 1 drug, which includes cannabis, more commonly also known as marijuana.
+As more states enact medical and recreational marijuana laws, the new marijuana laws directly conflict with long-enshrined, strict Zero Tolerance prohibitions on driving under the influence of any Schedule 1 drug, which includes cannabis, more commonly known as marijuana.

 It is important to note that ALL STATES prohibit driving a motor vehicle if your ability to operate a vehicle safely is compromised or impaired.
-If you are impaired by any substance, you are not allowed to drive, whether you are impaired by prescription drugs, alcohol, cocaine, marijuana, water, vitamins, etcetera.
-The important difference between drunk driving and drugged driving, is that with alcohol there is a clearly defined, federally mandated .08 blood alcohol (BAC) limit.
-Contrary to public perception, it is not illegal to drink and drive, so long as your ability to operate the car safely is not impaired OR you are not over the legal limit of .08.
+If you are impaired by any substance, you are not allowed to drive, whether you are impaired by prescription drugs, alcohol, cocaine, marijuana, water, vitamins, etc. The important difference between drunk driving and drugged driving, is that with alcohol there is a federally mandated .08 blood alcohol content (BAC) limit.
+Contrary to public perception, it is not illegal to drink and drive so long as your ability to operate the car safely is not impaired AND you are not over the presumed drunk driving legal limit of .08.

-Driving Under the Influence of THC – Zero Tolerance in Michigan .
+Driving Under the Influence of Marijuana THC in Michigan .

-In May 2013, the Michigan Supreme Court issued a unanimous 7-0 decision, People v Koon, where it overruled a lower court and decided that the Michigan Medical Marijuana Act superseded the state's Zero Tolerance law.
-What this means, is if you are a registered medical marijuana patient (or a Section 8 patient) and have active THC in your body, the presence of the active THC cannot be used to automatically convict you.
-Prosecutors cannot simply convict you under the Zero Tolerance law by producing a blood test result showing you had active THC in your bloodstream.
-Instead, a prosecutor has a much higher and harder burden of proving, beyond a reasonable doubt, that your driving ability was actually impaired by the active THC in your body.
-In other words, the government must show your ability to operate a car was actually impaired by the active THC (e.g., weaving, excessive speed, erratic driving, etc), just as they would for any other prescription drug.
+Prosecutors can no longer simply convict under the Zero Tolerance law by producing a blood test result showing active THC in the bloodstream.
+Instead, a prosecutor has a much higher and harder burden of proving, beyond a reasonable doubt, that the person’s driving ability was actually impaired by the active THC in their body.
+In other words, the government must show the ability to operate a car was materially impaired by the active THC (e.g., weaving, excessive speed, erratic driving, etc).

-Unlike alcohol, there are simply not not enough studies or indicators that lead to setting a specific per se intoxication/impairment limit for THC.
-The effects of alcohol are rather predictable, and the studies on alcohol and driving are innumerable.
-Marijuana and its effects on drivers is much more subjective, and individualized.
-The studies that exist, tend to show that users of marijuana act the opposite of drunk drivers.
-Drivers with marijuana in their bodies tend to slow their driving, allow more distance between cars, and drive more like one of your grandparents would.
-Unlike alcohol which is a stimulant and has been shown to limit a drinkers inhibitions and make them feel they are superman (or superwoman) and thus impervious to harm, marijuana tends to act more like a sedative and its users become more cautious and careful.
+Unlike alcohol, there are not enough indicators that lead to setting a specific per se intoxication/impairment limit for active THC.
+The effects of alcohol are rather predictable and the studies on alcohol and driving are innumerable.
+Marijuana and its effects on drivers is much more subjective and individualized.
+The studies that do exist tend to show that users of marijuana act the opposite of drunk drivers.
+Drivers with marijuana in their bodies tend to slow their driving, allow more distance between cars, and drive more carefully.
+Unlike alcohol, which is a stimulant and has been shown to limit a drinkers inhibitions and make them feel they are superman (or superwoman) and thus impervious to harm, marijuana tends to act more like a sedative and its users become more cautious and careful.

-However, the vast majority of medical marijuana states still have zero tolerance laws on the books, and in these states, driving a motor vehicle with any amount of active-THC in the bloodstream can lead to a drugged driving conviction, just as if you were driving over the legal limit of .08.
+However, the majority of other states still have zero tolerance laws on the books, and in these states, driving a motor vehicle with any amount of active-THC in the bloodstream can lead to a drugged driving conviction, just as if you were driving over the alcohol legal limit of .08.

-There seems to be a lot of legislative will to set arbitrary THC standards.
+There seems to be a lot of legislative will to set arbitrary active THC standards.
 This may be in part, because marijuana is highly controversial and because there are few scientific studies that are considered unbiased.
-There is simply no studies that demonstrate with any reasonable certainty the amount of THC which causes impairment of a driver's ability.
-For example, the authors of legislation that sets a .05 ng/ml limit will readily admit that this amount is not based on any scientific study or data.
+To date there are simply no studies that demonstrate with any reasonable certainty a certain amount of THC causes impairment.
+The legislators that passed laws setting a .05 ng/ml limit would no doubt readily admit that this amount is not based on any scientific study or data.

 How Long after I Smoke Marijuana Will Active THC be in my Body?

-Assuming that the cannabis ingested is not a high THC strain, THC levels should drop below 5 ng/ml about 4-6 hours after smoking.
+Assuming that the cannabis ingested is not a high THC strain, THC levels should drop below 5 ng/ml about 4 hours.

 Active THC vs 11-Carboxy-THC.

-The Michigan Supreme Court (People v Feezel, 2010) ruled that the marihuana metabolite “11-carboxy-THC” (the substance that stays in your body for up to three weeks) was a ‘derivative’ of marijuana As a derivative, 11-carboxy-THC was/is not a Schedule 1 controlled substance.
+The Michigan Supreme Court (People v Feezel, 2010) ruled that the marijuana metabolite “11-carboxy-THC” (the substance that stays in your body for up to 28 days) was a ‘derivative’ of marijuana As a derivative, 11-carboxy-THC is not a Schedule 1 controlled substance.
 Thus, a person who only has the metabolite cannot be prosecuted for zero tolerance drugged driving.
-Although it is illegal to drive with active THC, it is not illegal to drive with the 11-carboxy-THC metabolite in your body in Michigan.
+Thus it not illegal to drive with 11-carboxy-THC metabolite in your body in Michigan.
 But be aware that driving with the marijuana metabolite is still illegal in many states.